FOR IMMEDIATE RELEASE

 “Bringing these collections together presents an opportunity to collaborate with Tribes in the study of both historical and contemporary Indigenous material culture and art in a manner accessible to students, scholars and visitors,” Denenberg said.
 “It also compels us to realize a long-held vision of our founder, Electra Havemeyer Webb, to present a more inclusive view of what constitutes American art by including Indigenous art.”

-To create space for engaging with the collection, the museum plans to add to its 45-acre campus a building in which to present the collection.
-The Perry Center for Native American Art, a 9,750-square-foot building and integrated landscape, will be designed by internationally acclaimed Adjaye Associates.
+To create space for engaging with the collection, the museum plans to add to its 45-acre campus the Perry Center for Native American Art, a collaboratively designed building and integrated landscape.

 The Perry Collection is being gifted to Shelburne Museum by Teri Perry in memory of her late husband Tony Perry, a noted businessman in Vermont with a deep connection to the region.
 The Perry Collection is remarkable for its depth, breadth and quality, including superb examples of beadwork, clothing, weavings and pottery predominantly from Plains and Southwest cultures.
 The collection emphasizes craft traditions in the decades before and after the turn of the 20th century.
 The collection is organized with concentration in particular singular forms and with items of the highest aesthetic quality and artistic merit.